 Liver cancer is the ﬁfth most common cancer and the second most frequent cause of cancer-related death globally.
 Hepato-cellular carcinoma represents about 90% of primary liver cancers and constitutes a major global health problem.
 The following Clinical Practice Guidelines will give up-to-date advice for the clinical management of patients with hepatocellular carcinoma, as well as providing an in-depth review of all the relevant data leading to the conclusions herein.Read More

 Benign liver tumours are a heterogeneous group of lesions with different cellular origins, as summarized by an international panel of experts sponsored by the World Congress of Gastroenterology in 1994.
-These lesions are frequently found incidentally as a consequence of…Read More
+These lesions are frequently found incidentally as a consequence of the widespread use of imaging tests and often have a benign course.
+Some of these…Read More

 The first EASL Clinical Practice Guideline on treatment of hepatitis C was published in 1999.
 Since then, more than 30 EASL Guidelines on various liver diseases have been published.
 The EASL CPGs are extremely popular in Europe and beyond.
 Most importantly, they are a global reference for the current state-of-the-art on diagnosis and management of liver diseases.
 As consequence, the EASL Guidelines have been widely distributed.
 And not only by open-access publication in the Journal of Hepatology but also on the EASL website.
 Finally, for some EASL CPGs, dissemination of knowledge into derivatives of the guidelines (e.g. patient versions).